 But, just like before, she would not let this get in the way.
 She had a son to take care of, and she would ensure that his he would have a far better life than she had.

 But first, she’d have to find a new place to live.
-As beautiful as she found Rubrary, the bright lights and people, the tall gothic buildings with gargoyles hanging down and peeping on its visitors, it could no longer be called home.
+As beautiful as she found Rubrary, the bright lights and people, the tall buildings that dominated the city and towered over everyone, it could no longer be called home.

-Marissa was a cruel noble and under the reigning king George Cleosia III, she was as far above her as the distance between the Afterlife and Kiximos.
+Marissa was a cruel noble, and in the Ascean Empire, under the reigning king, Cleosia The Third, she was as far above her as the distance between the heavens and Kiximos.
 It would do her no good to stay where she would be in arm’s reach of the cruel and vindictive woman’s affairs.

 She would have to send a call to a Fleabar noble and arrange a meeting to get a new home.